 Sub tasks and variants: Example solution: Code: 1.
 How far are we in the schedule?
 What is missing?
 The supplier maintains a Gantt diagram that the customer can access.
 2. How many hours has the supplier spent on each activity and how many are needed to complete it?
 The supplier has a system that shows estimated hours per activity, how much is spent and how much is still needed.
 The customer has access to this system.
 3. Which visible results do we have, e.g. user screens, integrations that work, test reports?
 Each activity is terminated with a result that is visible to the customer.
-In particular, it is important to make sub- activities during the main development visible.
+In particular, it is important to make sub-activities during the main development visible.
 4. How much do the test cases cover?
 See J6.
 5. Which open issues do we have and what happens to them?
 The system can show overviews of the issues and what has changed since a specific date.
 5p.
 Problem: The supplier uses an issue tracking system with poor overview for the customer, so he has to make his own.
 See the supplier's system and assess how well it supports the customer.
-6. Can we approve the tests?
+6. Maybe update the issue list.
+7. Can we approve the tests?
 Can we deploy the system, maybe as a partial delivery?
 (See the requirement note below).
-7. In case of serious troubles: What can we do?
-Re-plan?
+8. In case of serious troubles: What can we do?
+Have we found the root cause?
+Replan?
 Change staffing?
 Change organization and decision authority?
 Get help from outside?
 Increase funding?
 Change scope?
 Close the project?
-8. Is the business case still valid?
-9. What are the most important risks?
+9. Is the business case still valid?
+10. What are the most important risks?
 The probability?
 The consequence if it happens anyway?
 Joint risk analysis for customer and supplier.